ameyrk99/tetris-i3wm-rice/README.md

 # Tetris Rice for i3wm-gaps

 Note: I know this was supposed to be tetris one, but the setup just looks much better with the other wallpaper with minor changes.
 Choose what you want of course.
+So, for the tetris colors, use pywal

 ![Screenshot](screenshot.png)